DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CARE-SERVICES/Customer-and-Client-Management.md

     Select the Carer status if that is relevant to the client
 15. **HCP** - Set to yes if the client has a home care package and requires the Home care unspent amount to be calculated by the system
     **Address Tab**
-16. **Add or Edit addresses** – Select Add or Edit as required and a pop up window will be displayed.
+16. **Add or Edit addresses** – Select Add or Edit as required and a pop-up window will be displayed.
 Multiple addresses can be stored for each client with different purposes.
 17. **Name or Description** – This does not print when an address is used in reports, invoices or statements etc. Enter a name to be associated with this address or a description of the type of address it is such as Home address, service delivery address, carer address etc. The purpose can also be used for this type of function
 18. **Purpose** – Select the purpose(s) for the address.
 The purpose is a field that can be customised by any organisation so that tailored purposes can be created to suit the organisation’s needs so ensure you select the purpose based on what that address should be used for.
 Eg. Invoice is the purpose that is usually used for the address that should appear on the invoice, Service or Home might be used for clients who receive home care services to show which address is used by the client when they receive services
 19. **Address fields** – Enter the address into the appropriate fields.
 City and postcode verification is available.